dpscience/DMLLTDetectorPulseDiscriminator/README.md

 ## (2) DPulseStreamAPI:

-A <b>c/c++ based API</b>, which can be <b>easily implemented in each software/framework/library</b> for providing the functionality of streaming detector output pulses binary on an (external) hard drive. 'pyDMLLTDetectorPulseDiscriminator' requires the format of streamed pulses as provided by this c/c++ API.
+A <b>c/c++ based API</b>, which can be <b>easily implemented in each software/framework/library</b> for providing the functionality of streaming detector output pulses binary on an (external) hard drive. [pyDMLLTDetectorPulseDiscriminator](https://github.com/dpscience/DMLLTDetectorPulseDiscriminator/pyDMLLTDetectorPulseDiscriminator) requires the format of streamed pulses as provided by this c/c++ API.

 # How to start?